jthmiller/eDNA-metabarcoding-intro/README.md

 ## Fastp shell script
 /tmp/gen711_project_data/fastp.sh
 ```
 2. Metabarcoding of Algae (Diatoms) using rbcl to compare high and low quality streams.
+This project is interested in using diatom communities to monitor freshwater stream health.
+Samples were taken in impacted and non-impacted streams and amplified with 16s metabarcoding primers
 ```
 ## Fastqs
 /tmp/gen711_project_data/algae/fastqs